-In 2022, we created a clear six-step engagement process for our Public Equity teams to support a more focused approach to the identification and prioritisation of engagement activities, and to better record, monitor and report on progress against engagement objectives set.
+Our Public Equity teams follow a six-step engagement process that supports a focused approach to the identification and prioritisation of engagement activities.
+The process allows us to record, monitor and report on progress against engagement objectives set.

-Identify potential engagement targets and specific topics for engagement
+Identify potential engagement targets and specific topics for engagement position or escalate if required engagement activities.
+Amend investment